CasualChaos/comm-recipes/index.md

 I think the tagging is pretty set now.
 I'm planning on adding a table here of recipes links and tags in the future.

+07/04/2025
+Recipe table is not going to be as easy as I thought.
+Maybe I'll just link to some recipes that I like.